Huambo Angola Travel Guide

 Research the existing security situation, local language phrases, culture, and etiquette.
 Monitor local news for updates.

 Start your visa and health preparations early, at least three months before your trip.
-Always hold digital and physical copies of all required documents separate.
+Always keep electronic and hard copies of all required documents separate.